Cristiano Ronaldo: Should Manchester United forward stay or leave?

 A young striker to deputise for (or replace) Ronaldo is key.
 Whatever the outcome of his situation, it is vital United are successful in convincing a centre-forward to join this summer, with Edinson Cavani leaving and Anthony Martial's future up in the air after an underwhelming loan spell with Sevilla.

-Could Ronaldo wanting to leave force United to speed up their activity in the transfer market this summer?
+Could Ronaldo wanting to leave United force the club to improve or accelerate their transfer activity this summer?

-Manchester City and Liverpool have already made high-profile signings in Erling Haaland and Darwin Nunez.
+Manchester City and Liverpool have already made high-profile signings.
 Top-four contenders Tottenham and Arsenal have also been busy while Chelsea appear to be wasting little time following the confirmation of new ownership.

 Ronaldo's agent Jorge Mendes recently met Chelsea's new co-owner Todd Boehly and the forward was mentioned during the meeting, but United have no intention of selling him.